12.2. Casting Objects

 (a)(b)

 Upcasting by calling a function.
-Upcasting is rarely accomplished with a simple assignment statement; it generally happens when an instance of a child class is passed by pointer to a function that "expects" an instance of a parent class. (a) illustrates a simple inheritance hierarchy while (b) demonstrates how the function call results in an upcast.
+Programs rarely perform an upcast operation with a simple assignment statement; they typically perform an upcast by passing an instance of a child class by-pointer to a function that "expects" an instance of a parent class. (a) illustrates a simple inheritance hierarchy while (b) demonstrates how the function call results in an upcast.
 The result of the function call has the same affect as the assignment statement Shape* s = new Circle;.
 The ability to replace or substitute an instance of a subclass (in the function call) for an instance of a superclass (in the function definition) is an important feature of inheritance called Substitutability.

 Upcasting vs. Downcasting